gatgui/zoic/README.md

 ```
 You will need at least 12.0 as c++11 is required for now.

+** The flags passed to scons command are cached in a file name 'excons.cache' so that you don't need to reset them for subsequent builds.
+The missing flags will be fetched from the cache and the provided ones will replace the cache content **

 ## Install

 Set the following environment variables, replacing "$PATH_TO_ZOIC" with the actual path on your machine.